oneacik/mindoo/public/Processes/Lean Coffee Process.md

 1. *(Optional B)* Each team shares topics of their choosings [2min/team]
 1. Talks [60min]
     1. Topic is being conducted for 20 minutes
+    2. (People may make notes on sticky notes, doodling, etc.)
-    1. *(Optional B)* People can move to other tables (but limit per station should be preserved)
+    3. *(Optional B)* People can move to other tables (but limit per station should be preserved)
-    1. The next topic gets addressed
+    4. The next topic gets addressed
 1. *(Optional C)* Summary [15min]
     1. Each person shares what was the most impactful for him during the lean coffee